Updated: 26-Jun-25 09:47 ET

 Key Factors

-- Real final sales of domestic product, which excludes the change in private inventories, decreased 2.9% versus a 2.5% decline in the advance estimate and a 3.3% increase in the fourth quarter.
+- Real final sales of domestic product, which excludes the change in private inventories, decreased 3.1% versus a 2.9% decline in the second estimate and a 3.3% increase in the fourth quarter.
+Real final sales to private domestic purchasers increased 1.9% versus 2.5% in the second estimate and 3.0% in the fourth quarter.

-- The personal savings rate as a percentage of disposable personal income jumped to 4.3% from 4.0% in the advance estimate and 3.8% in the fourth quarter.
+- The personal savings rate as a percentage of disposable personal income held steady at 4.3% with the third estimate, up from 3.8% in the fourth quarter.

 Big Picture